Xiao-Lii/CSCI3761-DijkstraAlgorithm/PA2-DistanceVectorAlgorithm/README.md

 # CSCI 3761 - Intro to Computer Networks - PA#2
 ## Dijkstra's Algorithm - Multi-node Pathway
+### Please note that Professor Dave Ogle of UC Denver is responsible for 90% of this code.
+The goal of this project was to be able to read someone else's code, add functional implementations such as reading/creating the neighbor/vector tables and adding additional menu functions regarding: update, refresh, print, and route.

 Utilizing the Distance Vector Algorithm to find the most cost-efficient path between multiple nodes.
 Ability to view that node's neighbors, update the cost to travel to its neighbors, and refresh it's information to all the nodes involved.

 <b>Note:</b> The program is set to update automatically every 30 seconds to ensure each node has the most up-to-date information